FlightSimCentral/A319-Neo/README.md

 Q: How can I help?

-A: Contributing is the biggest way to help, join our discord for more information. <iframe src="https://discord.com/widget?id=779817510874382337&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>
+A: Contributing is the biggest way to help, join our discord for more information.

 Thank you to Fly By Wire Simulations for allowing us to uses their cockpit.
 Microsoft Flight Simulator © Microsoft Corporation.
 Project 319 A319 Neo was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator, and it is not endorsed by or affiliated with Microsoft.